jdi-testing/jdn-ai/README.md

 ### Server setup

-*If you are an EPAM employee, skip this section.
-Turn on EPAM VPN to enable connection to the server and make sure the connection is established.
-In other cases, please use the instructions below.*
+If you are an EPAM employee, skip this section.
+Turn on EPAM VPN to enable connection to the server and :warning: make sure the VPN connection is established.
+In other cases, please use the instructions below.

 1. Set up [Docker](https://www.docker.com/products/docker-desktop)
 2. Download the latest Docker Compose file from the `develop` branch and run `docker compose`